Docs

 --sink-staging-schema <schema-name> |

-Scheme name on the sink database, with right permissions for creating staging tables. | PUBLIC |
+Schema name on the sink database, with right permissions for creating staging tables. | PUBLIC |

 --sink-staging-table <table-name> |